Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 occur if the handshake messages with WAVEAHAND are sent and received by both peers at precisely the same time.

-The resulting flow is very much like Bob's behavior in the serial handshake flow, but for both parties.
+The resulting flow is very much like Bob's behaviour in the serial handshake flow, but for both parties.
 Alice and Bob will go through the same state transitions:

     Waving -> Attention -> Initiated -> Connected